 Her whole demeanor has changed.
-Who’s she become?
+Who is she?

-Gaelib left her and went to the little graveyard on the outskirts of the castle, where he and Caileagh had spent much time when they first met.
-He hoped she was wrong about graves and that the Warrior would show him how to get her spirits back.
+Gaelib left her and went to the little secluded graveyard on the outskirts of the castle, where he and Caileagh had spent much time when they first met.
+He hoped that the Warrior would show him how to get her spirits back.

 As he crossed below the stone arch, he remembered how she had taken his hand and led him here.
 The now barely discernable inscription over the entrance read, “Banish the souls that do unspeakable deeds.”
 All the graves were unmarked.
 It was a place no one else in the world had a reason to go.
 There, they had done anything they wanted.